 There are two main ways that I would go about doing this.

-Spin-Down Sediment Filters
+Spin-Down Sediment Filter

 These types of sediment filters rely on centrifugal force to remove any sediment that is present in the water that comes from your well.